 The main barrier to our being a Church in this Archdiocese in our view is the lack of two-way communication among the faithful and between the faithful and the official leadership.
 CCCR is founded to activate the laity, and it chartered the Council of the Baptized to be a listening panel that discerns the sense of the faithful and provides grounding in scripture, tradition, and contemporary theology for positions the laity is advocating.
-Together CCCR and the Council of the Baptized are committed to promoting the two-way communication that is the life-blood of a Church community.
+Together CCCR and the Council of the Baptized are committed to promoting the two-way communication urged by the presence of the Holy Spirit within the Church community.

 At the dining-room table in Mary Beckfeld’s home, December 16, 2008, the following people met to get the ball rolling: Connie Aligada, Mary Beckfeld, Terry Dosh, Judith McKlosksy, Bernie Rodel, Eileen Rodel, Paula Ruddy.
 Michael Bayly, physically in Australia with his family, was with us in spirit.
 Joining us on the first Board of Directors were Brian Willette and Bill McGuire from CTA-MN, Dorothy Irvin from Minnesota St. Joan’s Community, Dan DeWan from CPCSM, and at-large members Bob Beutel, Jane Collova, Mary Jo Czaplewski, Jim Moudry and Lonne Murphy.